What are Reciprocal links?

 LOL

-For new bloggers, building relationships should be the first priority.
+For new bloggers, building relationships should be the priority.
 Not building backlinks.
 Backlinks will come, with time and experience.

 And if no one is linking to your site except for a few people you are linking to, Google will see through your strategy and might not reward you by boosting your rankings.
 Instead, you might even get penalized!